I love to write articles about how to grow and care for various kinds of wonderful plants.

 To help prevent crown and root rot, plant the bougainvillea above the surrounding soil so when it settles it'll be sticking up a little bit.

 Bougainvilleas do not like too much water, so don't water them every time you water your other flowers or plants.
 Water them too much and they'll weaken, which means you'll lose the colorful bracts and have green leaf growth in their place.

-Fertilize bougainvilleas with a type high in phosphate.
+Fertilize bougainvilleas with a fertilizer that's high in phosphate.
 If the plant responds too strongly and grows too much, cut back on the fertilizer.
-They are prolific by nature, so need to be watched carefully in that regard.
+They are prolific by nature, so they need to be monitored carefully.

 Speaking of prolific, this always requires some pruning care from the gardener in order to force betting blooming performance.

-Once the first set of bracts shape and drop in the spring, at that time prune the excess growth on the plant.
+Once the first set of bracts shapes and drops in the spring, prune the excess growth.

 This results in a new set of blooms and the flowering process will become shorter.
-You can do this throughout the flowering season - which is from spring to the fall - as the bougainvillea needs it.
+You can do this throughout the flowering season (from spring to the fall) as the bougainvillea needs it.

 Training Your Plant

 Because bougainvillea can grow to great lengths, there is the need in some varieties to provide support for the plants when wanting to cover fences, walls, arbors, or maybe some other object with that plant.
 That means the bougainvillea must be trained.

 Training the bougainvillea means you'll have to set a network of string or wire against whatever surface it is you want the plant to vine on.